List of Indiana Pacers head coaches

 The Indiana Pacers are an American professional basketball team based in Indianapolis, Indiana.
 The Pacers play in the Central Division of the Eastern Conference in the National Basketball Association (NBA).
-The team began playing in 1967 as a charter member of the American Basketball Association (ABA), and joined the NBA as part of the ABA-NBA merger.
+The team began playing in 1967 as a charter member of the American Basketball Association (ABA), and joined the NBA as part of the ABA–NBA merger.
 The team has played their home games at the Gainbridge Fieldhouse since the 1999–2000 NBA season.
-The Pacers are owned by Herbert and Melvin Simon, and David Morway is their general manager.
-Nate Bjorkgren was the team's head coach in 2020-2021 and was fired after one season.
+The Pacers are owned by Herb Simon, and Chad Buchanan is their general manager.
+Nate Bjorkgren was the team's head coach in 2020–21 and was fired after one season.
 Rick Carlisle was hired to replaced Bjorkgren, becoming the coach of the Pacers for the second time.